Welcome to our new website! First time logging in? Instructions here

 When you notice yourself reacting in a way that feels bigger than the moment deserves, there's a question worth sitting with quietly, “I wonder if Shark Music was playing for me at that moment?”

-The goal is not to answer it immediately.
-Not to fix it on the spot.
+The goal is not to answer it immediately or fix it on the spot.
 The goal is just to let the question be there, because the noticing itself is where things begin to shift.

 A Reflection to Carry With You

 You don't have to answer that immediately.
-But I wonder what opens up when you let yourself wonder.
+But we wonder what opens up when you allow yourself to reflect.

 Related Articles